Utah Data Removal Guide (2026)

 - →No private right of action

-Where your data leaks from in Utah
+Where does your data leak from in Utah?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Utah:

 - Salt Lake, Utah, Davis County property records